 Why study this course

-Always wanted to work with young children (ages 0-8) but unsure on the career pathway, then this course is ideal for you
+Have you always wanted to work with young children (ages 0-8) but are unsure on your career pathway?
+If so then this course is ideal for you.

-Flexible course covering aspects of health, education and social care.
+This is a flexible course covering many aspects of health, education and social care.

-Strong vocational focus, including clear connections to employability and further study.
-Ideal for students seeking a route into teaching.
+This course has a strong vocational focus, including clear connections to employability and further study.
+It is ideal if you are seeking a route into teaching.